wenhangao21/AMS-545-Project/README.md

 For 2D KD Tree, only one check box can be selected at the same time.
 Both check boxes have to be unselected to generate random points.

 KD_Tree_Time.ipynb is used for timing experiments as detailed in the report.

-Requirements: Python 3.7 and above， Jupyter Notebook
+Requirements: Python 3.7 and above, Jupyter Notebook

-Dependencies: matplotlib, numpy， time， statistics
+Dependencies: matplotlib, numpy, time, statistics